-Growing and processing cannabis has two odor emitting stages.
-The odiferous phases are mature/flowering plant cultivation, grown onsite, and harvesting.
-Freshly cultivated cannabis is immediately contained and removed from the property, taken off-site for bucking, drying, curing, processing, storage and distribution.
+Growing and cultivating cannabis by Creekside Blooms has two stages that emit odor.
+The odor emitting phases are mature/flowering plant cultivation, grown on-site, and harvesting.
+Freshly cultivated cannabis is immediately packaged and removed from the property, and taken off-site for bucking, drying, and curing.
+A portion of the processed cannabis is brought back to Creekside Blooms for packaging prior to distribution.
 As noted earlier, all cannabis processing occurs off-site.

-During the initial period of four (4) to six (6) weeks immature/non-flowering plants emit only nominal odor.
+During the initial period of four (4) to six (6) weeks immature/non-flowering plants (raised offsite) emit only nominal odor.
 As plants mature and begin to flower they emit gradually stronger odors.
 This phase spans approximately eight (8) weeks.
+Once the cannabis plants have matured the flowers or buds are dried and cured.
+The dried/cured flowers are then trimmed and packaged for retail or bulk sales (occurs offsite).
 The sequence of cannabis cultivation and processing is illustrated in Figure 4.